biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Qian, H., Mishler, B.D., Zhang, J. and Qian, S. (2024) Global patterns and ecological drivers of taxonomic and phylogenetic endemism in angiosperm genera.
 [Plant Diversity, 46, 149-157](https://doi.org/10.1016/j.pld.2023.11.004).

   * Revollo-Cadima, S.G. and Salazar-Bravo, J. (2024) Identifying areas of conservation importance based on spatial patterns of evolutionary diversity for non-volant small mammals in the Andean Puna.
 [Journal of Arid Environments, 224, 105230](https://doi.org/10.1016/j.jaridenv.2024.105230).

+  * Rodríguez, A., López-Pérez, H.D. and Munguía-Lino, G. (2024) A New Species of _Tigridia_ and Species Richness and Endemism Distribution of the Tribe Tigridieae (Iridaceae) in the Sierra Madre Del Sur, Mexico.
+[Systematic Botany, 49, 295-317](https://doi.org/10.1600/036364424X17151801116394).

   * Sánchez-Romero, A., & Aragón-Parada, J. (2024).
 Species richness, endemism and extinction risk evaluation of genus _Bursera_ (Burseraceae) in the Baja California Peninsula.
 [Botanical Sciences, 102, 796-811](https://doi.org/10.17129/botsci.3467).